First Indie Cassette Release!

 We combined the solo concert with some mixes of my first studio session with a couple of my favourite Calgarians (Ron on piano, Bill on the bass) and Robin Metcalfe on drums and percussion.
 I still had a lot to learn about recording, but it was a tentative baby step…

 1978 was an interesting year.
-After leaving the Kootenays, I spent a few months playing solo in some of the toughest bars in BC and Alberta, and came back to the West Coast exhausted and discouraged.
+After leaving the Kootenays, I spent a few months playing solo in some of the toughest bars in BC and Alberta, and arrived back on the West Coast exhausted and discouraged and nursing a broken heart.
 It was almost as if the whole back-to-the-land interlude had been just a dream… but life, as they say, goes on, and there were more wonderful adventures waiting just down the road for me.

 I rented a room in a tumbledown old house in Kitsilano from my high school buddy, Michael Heiden, and started playing a lot of music just for the fun of it again.
 I was still studying jazz on my own, and enrolled in a music theory class at Langara College to try and figure out how it all worked.